VarshaKalubowila/varshakalubowila.github.io/README.md

 ---

 ## PROJECTS
+**Sense of Agency in Automated Society (2024)**
+- Adapted a behavioural experimental paradigm to capture and analyse electroencephalography (EEG) data, focusing on how participants interacted with an intelligent system under varied levels of automation
+- Utilised machine learning techniques to identify physiological markers of the sense of agency, aiming to develop objective and reliable indicators for complex human-machine interaction scenario

 **Muscle Synergy Detection (2023)**
 - Conducted an exhaustive literature review on muscle synergy analysis and fall conditions